UCHIC/CIWS-Loggers/README.md

 -Debian GNU/Linux installed

-Modify the Kernel to enable I2C modules on the raspberry Pi -
+###Modify the Kernel to enable I2C modules on the raspberry Pi

 Follow these instructions using the LXterminal:
 Run the following command:
 sudo nano /etc/modules